 Coral Hawkfish, Cirrhitichtys oxycephalus

-The Coral Hawkfish is a very easy fish to identify due to its unique markings and most likely confused with the Longnose Hawkfish, Oxycirrhitus typus(long extended snout).
+The Coral Hawkfish is a very easy fish to identify due to its unique markings, although it can be confused with the Longnose Hawkfish, Oxycirrhites typus(long extended snout).

 Due to their size, they have no value as a food fish, however, they are sold commercially in the aquarium trade.